DETECTING TIPS PAGE

 What I think of the 14DD Excelerator Coil for the DFX/MXT

 Initially I was full of enthusiasm about the concept of using a bigger coil for better depth, and I still am!
 But as I have learned things are not always as rosy as some people say they are.
 Okay using the MXT and based on a few rough calculations I predicted that I would get a maximum depth increase of roughly 60% over the stock 950 coil supplied by White’s.
 The theoretical sounds very impressive and certainly looks good on paper, a coin found at maximum depth 10ins with the 950 could be found at a whopping 16ins with the 14DD Excelerator.
 However, in practice it turned out to be a very different story.
 Fitting to the MXT was quite a struggle and it took some time to slowly wriggle the shaft of the detector between the anchors of the coil.
 When all was said and done I was pleasantly surprised to find the coil well balanced and fairly easy to keep level due to its tight fitment on the detector.
-With everything looking good and having replaced my old batteries I was confident that I was going to have a good days detecting.
-So far so good, it is from here that everything starts to go wrong.
+With everything looking good and having replaced my old batteries I was confident I was going to have a good days detecting.
+So far so good, it's from here that everything starts to go wrong.
 Out in the field I found it almost impossible to get stability, the thing would be giving me false signals all over the place.
 It was almost like some kind of constant interference.
-Thinking that it might have something to do with the overhead power lines I moved several fields away and guess what?
+Thinking it might have something to do with the overhead power lines I moved several fields away and guess what?
 Exactly the same thing happened!
-No matter where I went from one of my own sites to a club site nearly forty miles away the same or similar behaviour occurred.
-The only way I could use this coil was to turn the sensitivity right down on the detector and as far as I am concerned when talking about depth that completely defeats the object of using a large coil in the first place.
+No matter where I went, from one of my own sites to a club site nearly forty miles away the same, or similar behaviour occurred.
+The only way I could use this coil was to turn the sensitivity right down on the detector and as far as I am concerned when talking about depth it completely defeats the object of using a large coil in the first place.
 So a pretty damming report?
-Well no not entirely, this coil is still very good for giving better ground coverage.
-As the size of the area being detected was much larger than with the White’s 950 I was able to process significantly more land in a quicker time.
-Hence I think this coil is very good for surveying new sites as and when I get them.
+Well no not entirely.
+With the size of the area being detected now much larger than the White’s 950 I was able to process significantly more land in a quicker time.
+Hence I think this coil would be very good for surveying new sites as, and when I get them.
 But from my experience so far the Excelerator 14DD doesn’t offer any extra depth over the stock coil what so ever, shame!
 I will have to see how it performs on the DFX.

 DIGGING TOOLS